Bodies Under Algorithm

 Jacob Silverman is a freelance journalist and book critic in New York.
 His book Terms of Service: Social Media and the Price of Constant Connection was recently published by HarperCollins.
 His work has appeared in the New York Times, Slate, the Los Angeles Times, Bookforum, The New Republic, Politico, and many other publications.
 He writes a weekly column for The Baffler.
 He’s also on the board of Deep Vellum, a new publisher of international literature.

 Alondra Nelson is Dean of Social Science and professor of sociology and gender studies at Columbia University, where she has served as director of the Institute for Research on Women, Gender, and Sexuality.
 Her research focuses on the intersections of science, technology, medicine, and inequality.
-Her books include Genetics and the Unsettled Past: The Collision of DNA, Race, and History; Body and Soul: The Black Panther Party and the Fight against Medical Discrimination; and Technicolor: Race, Technology, and Everyday Life.
+Her books include Genetics and the Unsettled Past: The Collision of DNA, Race, and History (Rutgers UP, 2012); Body and Soul: The Black Panther Party and the Fight against Medical Discrimination; and Technicolor: Race, Technology, and Everyday Life.
 Her latest book,The Social Life of DNA, will be published next year.
 She is presently engaged in new ethnographic research that examines grassroots responses to the STEM field crisis.
 Dean Nelson is the recipient of fellowships from the Ford, Wilson, and Mellon Foundations.